dlstreamer/pipeline-server/samples/edgex_bridge/README.md

    ./start_edgex.sh
    ```

    > NOTE: The first time this runs, each of the EdgeX microservice Docker images will automatically download to your host.
-The `edgex-video-analytics-serving` container will launch after the `edgex-device-mqtt` container reports it is healthy.
+The `edgex-dlstreamer-pipeline-server` container will launch after the `edgex-device-mqtt` container reports it is healthy.

 #### Inspect Results and EdgeX References